somesh5368/demo-delta/README.md

 # demo-delta
-This is a Demo for Git&amp;Github classes
+This is a Demo for Git&amp; Github classes

+# Teacher
+Shradha Khapra

+# Student
+Somesh Pandey